manishdhakal/manishdhakal.github.io/_news/announcement_3.md

 related_posts: false
 ---

-<i>"Exploring Transfer Learning in Medical Image Segmentation using Vision-Language Models''</i> &nbsp; has been accepted for MIDL 2024.
+<b>Exploring Transfer Learning in Medical Image Segmentation using Vision-Language Models</b> has been accepted for MIDL 2024.